 Chemistry (offered in 2018-19)

-- A full introductory chemistry course covering a variety of topics is studied in a safe and positive learning environment
+- A full high school chemistry course (introductory level) covering a variety of topics is studied in a safe and positive learning environment

 - Critical thinking and independent study skills are nurtured and developed